-You may have noticed things have been silent here for a year or so.
-Life has been a whirlwind since landing back in Canada in July of 2016.
+You may have noticed things have been silent here for a long while.
+Life has been a whirlwind since landing back in Canada.

 Eventually, Steve landed a research gig.
-We bought a jet black minivan, crammed our essentials into our very unsexy Batmobile, and carted our life across the country with two giddy kiddos and a three-and-a-half week baby.
+We bought a jet black minivan, crammed our essentials into our very unsexy Batmobile, and carted our life across the country with two giddy kiddos and a four-week-old baby.
 True story.

 Work in progress

 My mission is to capture our thoroughly inconvenient year, the one that had us practically homeless and unexpectedly expecting, and turn it into a juicy book for our children.
 This is their story, after all.

 If anyone else wants a copy, awesome.
 The plot twists are wild and we have a lot of student debt to pay off.
 (If you’re a book agent and this sounds like something you want to get behind, let’s chat!)

 Pour a drink and don’t hold your breath.
 Patience is a virtue.